aralroca/aralroca.com/posts/do-all-roads-lead-to-rome.md

 Who benefits?

-- **Maintainers/contributors**: Simplifies all unnecessary duplications.
+- **Maintainers/contributors**: simplifies all unnecessary duplications.
-- **Developers**: A faster development experience with less consumption of resources.
+- **Developers**: a faster development experience with less consumption of resources.

 ## Only one configuration file